department-of-veterans-affairs/vets-website/src/applications/vaos/README.md

 ### Documentation outline

 The documentation navigation is separated into type sections.
 We currently have sections for `Modules` and `Global`.
 The `Modules` section consists of components and function definitions broken up by files.
-The `Global` contains type definitions for the resources that we receive from our various [data sources](https://github.com/department-of-veterans-affairs/vets-website/tree/master/src/applications/vaos#api-interaction).
+The `Global` section contains type definitions for the resource objects that we receive from our various [data sources](https://github.com/department-of-veterans-affairs/vets-website/tree/master/src/applications/vaos#api-interaction).

 ### Generate the docs